6 Kalimas In English: A Complete Guide for Every Muslim

 Conclusion

 Although some Muslims object that these Kalimas are not present in the Qur’an, so it is not mandatory to read and memorize them.
-If this objection is accepted, objections will be raised on many basic teachings of Islam.
+If this objection is accepted, objections will be raised to many basic teachings of Islam.

 Leave a Comment